simonbasle/blog_source/content/post/logitech-spotlight.md

 It keeps the presentation dynamic :+1:

 {{% alert note %}}
-By the way, if you ever recognize me at a conference, don't hesitate: please come and say Hi!
+By the way, if you ever see me at a conference, don't hesitate: please come and say Hi!
 {{% /alert %}}

-So for a few years now, I've had a solid R600 by Logitech.
+So for a few years now, I've had a solid R800 by Logitech.
 But recently, I discovered they released an even higher end remote that goes beyond the traditional 2-buttons-to-advance-slides set of features: **Enter the Logitech Spotlight** :flashlight: